dartsim/dart/docs/readthedocs/tutorials/multi-pendulum.md

 MyWindow window(world);
 ```

-Every single time step, the ``timeStepping`` function will be called
+Every single time step, the ``MyWindow::timeStepping`` function will be called
 and the state of the World will be simulated.
 The user can override
 the default timeStepping function to customize the simulation
 routine.
 For example, one can incorporate sensors, actuators, or user